hesamshayegan/WarmUp/README.md

 2. **Effective State Management**: I learned how to proficiently manage and manipulate state, ensuring data integrity and delivering a seamless user experience.

-3. **Responsive Design**: I became proficient in creating responsive web designs that adapt to various screen sizes and devices by customizing Material UI components
+3. **Responsive Design**: I became proficient in creating responsive web designs that adapt to various screen sizes and devices by customizing Material UI components.

 ## Technical Stack